Is interpolation benign for random forest regression?: Breiman RF

 \section{Breiman RF}

-The widely-used Breiman RF is composed of several trees, built with CART methodology, each one trained on bootstrap samples, and for which the successive splitting directions and thresholds are chosen at each step (among a random subset of directions) in order to minimize the CART criterion (empirical variance for instance).
-Breiman forests are among the state-of-the-art ensemble methods in terms of predictive performance even if their adaptivity to the data remains a real hurdle to their theoretical analysis.
+The widely-used Breiman RF is composed of several CART \citep{breiman1984classification}, each one trained on a bootstrap sample, and for which the successive splitting directions and thresholds are chosen at each step (among a random subset of directions) in order to minimize the CART criterion.
+Breiman RF exhibit excellent predictive performance even if their adaptivity to the data remains a real hurdle to their theoretical analysis.

 From the interpolation perspective, each CART being trained on a bootstrap sample, the RF interpolation is not ensured when considering fully-grown trees.
 Indeed, a tree cannot interpolate a point that is not chosen in the bootstrap step.
 For this reason, we focus our study on the volume of interpolation areas for Breiman RF without bootstrap and then analyze their empirical behavior in interpolating regimes through a battery of numerical experiments.